kyrikakis/kube-cluster-ansible/README.md

 * If you are on CentOS is required to disable SELinux by running `setenforce 0`  You have to do this until kubelet can handle SELinux better.

-* In your [inventory](./inventories/main.ini) fill the Hostname, username and the public IP address.
+* In the [inventory](./inventories/main.ini) file fill the Hostname, username.
+If the machine has not a valid hostname set `kubes_advertise_ip` with the machine IP.

 * Set usernames and passwords [here](./roles/master/files/passwords.csv) for kubernetes-proxy https-service authentication (future provision for internal Oauth2 provider).